PM-Notes/Prince2/README.md

 ### Acceptance Criteria
 "A prioritised list of criteria that the project product must meet before the customer will accept it.
 I.e. measurable definitions of the attributes required for the set of products to be acceptable to key stakeholders"

+### Quality Planning

+- Define the project's products
+- Define the quality criteria
+- Define the quality method (the way we check the product meets it criteria)
+- Define the quality respoinsibilities of those involved

+The pourpose of planning is to provide a secure basis for:
+- Project board agree to the expectations / acceptance criteria and the means on how it will be judged.
+- Communicating agreements with the stakeholders (for a common understanding on what the project is setting out to acheive)
+- Baseline the projects quality controls and tolerances (to ensiure we provide products that are fit for purpose)

+### Quality Control

 # Change (Theme)